 - Degree or Post-Secondary qualifications (Cert IV) in Human Resources Management

 Only about half the job ads we went through stipulated an education requirement.
 For senior roles, that’s quite normal.
 Recruiters search for professionals with extensive experience.
-Employers anticipate, but technically don’t require, candidates to have suitable qualifications.
+Employers anticipate, but technically don’t require, candidates to have suitable academic credentials.

 Of the ten education requirement descriptions, seven ask for university qualifications.
 Only one mentions a vocational certificate as being acceptable.
 Another ad specifically states that a masters is preferred.